Health and Wellness at Camp

 Medications are kept safely locked in the Infirmary and will be dispensed by our medical staff per your physician’s instructions.
 Medications are NEVER allowed in the tent or outside the Infirmary, except in very rare instances with explicit instructions from your physician.

 In case your camper needs medical or dental attention at a facility outside the camp setting, we will make such appointments and a staff member will transport and chaperone her to the appointment.
 You will be notified by an Infirmary staff member if this becomes necessary.
-You will also be notified if your camper has been confined to the Infirmary for more than 24 hours due to illness, she has been put on antibiotics, or the health care provider has other concerns to discuss.
+You will also be notified if your camper has been confined to the Infirmary for more than 24 hours due to illness, if she has been put on antibiotics, or the health care provider has other concerns to discuss.

 As you all know, Camp Alleghany strives to keep our campers and staff as healthy as possible.
 While being in the open air and living in tents gives us terrific opportunities to stay vigorous and healthy, residing in such close quarters may also present some challenges.
 One such challenge is the flu.